-Mentoring applications for the 2013-2014 academic year are now closed.
+Mentoring applications for the 2014-2015 academic year are now live!
+CLICK HERE to fill out an application!
+The deadline to sign up is September 26th.
 Email us if you have any questions.

 The goal of WISAY mentoring is to help increase the success of young women entering scientific fields by building and fostering valuable mentoring relationships between women in science at all career levels.

 Young woman interested in a career in science or engineering are matched with women in more advanced career stages to receive mentoring, encouragement, guidance and support.
 For mentors, being able to share their knowledge and experience with their mentee can be very rewarding.
 All mentors and mentees are expected to attend a Mentoring Workshop in the fall, to help them engage in a productive and meaningful mentoring relationship.
 Matched pairs are encouraged to meet one-on-one throughout the year, as well as attend events organized by WISAY mentoring including social activities, lectures, and discussions.

 Our mentoring program exists on two levels: graduate students mentoring undergraduates, and post doctorial fellows mentoring graduate students.
 Graduate students can participate in both programs if they so wish.